Bogu86/Js/Training Ground Projects/REACT shenaningans/REACT FORMS review/react-forms-review/README.md

     Add a radio-type input allowing the user to track a student’s favorite lunch option.
 You can determine what lunch will be theoretically served at the school!

 Uwagi :
-Komponent Input pisany "z ręki"
+Komponent Input pisany "z ręki"<br>
 Komponent RadioOptions zbudowany z pomocą Chat'u GPT.
 Komponent Login używany do prób z możliwościami Chat'u GPT.